 “Wesleyan Foundation would like to support organisations and charities that focus on supporting Black/African Caribbean communities following the recent BLM conversations.
 We are unable to support any projects which focus on campaigning.
-However we can support projects which focus on health, vulnerable groups, employability.”
+However we can support projects which focus on health, vulnerable groups, employability.
+The Wesleyan Foundation grants are only available to community groups or charities in South Yorkshire which benefit residents of Sheffield.”

 As this is a new area of focus, the Wesleyan Foundation would like to encourage applications which may not be as well developed for consideration and discussion.
 At the point of reaching the panel, a detailed risk vs benefits analysis will be undertaken.